 Synthetic resins also slowly release toxic chemicals into the environment after their use, especially when they are not disposed of properly.

 Not only are synthetic resins harmful to the environment, but they are also harmful to our health.
 However, the positive side is that once they harden, their toxicity to humans decreases significantly.

 The most common synthetic resin, polyethylene, is actually the most toxic.
 The fumes from this resin can cause respiratory problems, irritate the eyes and skin so much so that it is recommended to dispose of this resin as ‘hazardous waste’!

 Silicone resin is more eco-friendly than other chemical resins as it is sourced from sand particles – sand also happens to be the second most used raw material on Earth after water.
 But silicone it still requires the use of hydrocarbons and plenty of other chemicals during its processing and manufacturing.

 Natural resins are biodegradable if they are produced solely from organic materials.
-However, it’s when these organic materials are combined with other materials, that resin becomes not biodegradable.
+However, natural resin that is combined with other materials is not biodegradable.

 The saving grace for resin is that it lasts for a long time and can be reused multiple times.

 Relying on materials made of non-renewable fossil fuels is obviously not a sustainable option.

 Although they cost a bit more than their synthetic counterparts, there are eco-friendly resin alternatives out there.
 These new types of resins started being manufactured around a decade ago.